Linux Basics – sed

 but it is easier to read if you use an underline instead of a slash as a delimiter:

 Use any delimiter you like, as long as it does not occur in the search string.
 Always remember that you need 3 delimiters.

-Many, many more options we won’t mention here
+There are many, many more options we won’t mention here

-sed is by Bruce Barnet at http://www.grymoire.com/Unix/Sed.html.
+sed is by Bruce Barnet at grymoire.com.